 Watch “PPP Loan and the Hidden Tax Danger” on YouTube.

 Now that that’s out of the way, let’s dive into the issue at hand.
 Several weeks ago, I mentioned a problem that might arise from the PPP loan.
 As many of you know, I enjoy reading things that most people find tedious.
 As such, I read the entire Cares Act when it was first released.
 Going through the legislation, line-by-line, something stood out to me.
-My initial thoughts on this issue were confirmed by the IRS last night (April 30th, 2020).
+My initial thoughts on this issue were confirmed by the IRS on April 30th, 2020.

 Under section 1106 of the Cares Act, it states that the amounts that are forgiven on a PPP loan “shall be excluded from gross income.”
 So the loan can be forgiven and then be deducted from your taxes, right?
 Not so fast!
 The IRS seems to say otherwise.
 According to section 265 of the IRC, expenses “allocable to” tax-exempt income are not deductible.
 The reason they’ve written it this way is to prevent a “double-dipping” of tax benefits.
 This was confirmed by the IRS with the release of Notice 2020-32.